jaxleyverse/tridiax/README.md

 ### Known limitations

-Currently, `divide_conquer` solver only supports systems whose dimensionality is a power of `2`.
+Currently, the `divide_conquer` solver only supports systems whose dimensionality is a power of `2`.

 ### Usage